wincent/wincent/aspects/terminfo/README.md

-This role manages `TERMINFO` files that add escape sequences for italic, and overwrite conflicting sequences for standout text.
+This aspect manages `TERMINFO` files that add escape sequences for italic, and overwrite conflicting sequences for standout text.

 To check that the terminal does the right thing: